Thierry-Dumont/BenchmarksPythonJuliaAndCo/Weno/README.md

 #### Results:

-Running the codes  will create a file named:  RunningOn"your hostname".
+* Running the codes  will create a file named:  RunningOn"your hostname".

+* Codes can produce files to visualize the solution with gnuplot. _Deactivate this for benchmarking!_